Metapaleo/Napoleon1812/data/README.md

-# Files in this folder:
+# Files in this folder and links to relevant data files:

 ## For Borrelia recurrentis: